genhernandez/learning_golang/week_1/week1_summary.md

 ---

+## Day 5: Errors and File Handling

+**Goals:**
+- Learn to work with errors, creating custom ones and handling errors returned by functions
+- Learn to work with files: reading, writing, copying

+**Accomplishments:**
+- Created custom Error
+- Read and wrote to a file
+- Debugged common file errors (eg. FileNotFound)
+- Practicied using `fmt` for custom error messages
+---

 This week provides a strong starting point for working with Go, covering core language features and practical use cases.
 By the end of the week, you should feel comfortable writing small to medium-sized Go programs and exploring more advanced concepts in the following weeks.